Finite groups can be generated by a pi-subgroup and a pi'-subgroup: Introduction

-\begin{thm} Let $S$ be the free prosolvable group on countably many generators.
-Then $S*S$ is a free profinite group. \end{thm}
+\begin{thm} Let $S$ be the free prosolvable group on countably many generators, then $S*S$ is a free profinite group.
+If $\pi$ is a set of primes and either $2 \in {\pi}$ or $\{3,5\} \subseteq \pi$ and $A$ is the free pro-$\pi$-group on countably many generators, then $A*S$ is a free profinite group. \end{thm}

+The condition on $\pi$ in the previous result is required to ensure that every finite nonabelian simple group has order divisible by some prime in $\pi$.

-As far as we know, this is the first example known of a free product description of a free profinite group with neither factor free.
+As far as we know, these are the first examples known of a free product description of a free profinite group with neither factor free.
 See \cite{HL} for an example where one factor of the free product is projective but not free and the other is free.

-\begin{cor} Let $\pi$ be a set of primes.
-If $G$ is a profinite group, then $G$ can be generated by a $\pi$-subgroup and a $\pi'$-subgroup. \end{cor}

 One can translate the result to field extensions.
 We only state it in the case of finite extensions.

 \begin{cor} Let $\pi$ be a set primes.
 Let $K/F$ be a finite Galois extension.
 Then there exist subfields $K_1$ and $K_2$ with $F=K_1 \cap K_2$ such that $[K:K_1]$ is a $\pi$-number and $[K:K_2]$ is a $\pi'$-number. \end{cor}